CodeYourFuture/fundamentals-blockly/exercises/button_consolidation.md

 <button id="noun2">cat</button></p>
 ```

-Make it so each button's text gets set to a random word when it is clicked
+1. <span class="test-checkbox"></span>Make it so each button's text gets set to a random word when a user clicks on it.

-2. <span class="test-checkbox"></span>Place two buttons (`day mode and "night mode") and an html list in the static html.
-Can you add blocks so that when the buttons are clicked, the html list changes to "day mode" (dark text on a light background) and "night mode" (light text on a dark background)?
+2. <span class="test-checkbox"></span>Place two buttons with text (`day mode` and `night mode`) in the static HTML.
+Then add an unordered list to the static HTML too.
+Add some blocks so that when a user clicks on one of the 2 buttons, the html list changes to "day mode" / "night mode"?

+- "Day mode" should be dark text on a light background.
+- "Night mode" should be light text on a dark background.

 3. <span class="test-checkbox"></span>Place a button in the static html.
-Can you add blocks so it changes colour when it is clicked?
+Can you add blocks so it changes colour when a user clicks on it?

 4. <span class="test-checkbox"></span>Place an image in the static html.
-Can you add blocks so it changes when it is clicked
+Can you add blocks so it changes when a user clicks on it ?